Vegetable Stock From Scraps

 Storing your vegetable stock is easy.
 I suggest using a glass container for the stock.
 I find mason jars work wonderfully.
 But my very favorite way to store the stock is using these Le Parfait Milk jugs.
 It makes it fun to use and easy to pour.
 Be sure to store your stock in the fridge.

-How long does the vegetable stock last?
+How long does the veggie stock last?

 This vegetable stock should last for up to a week in your fridge.
 Make sure to smell any stock before using it just in case it has gone rancid.
 I have not run into this issue yet, but it’s better to be safe than sorry.